-The graph below shows one part of a possible response to item 7.1, Health Care and Process Results.
-The organization has identified use of beta-blockers with acute myocardial infarction (AMI) as a key requirement.
+The graph below shows one part of a possible response to item 7.1, Product and Process Results.
+In the Organizational Profile, the organization has identified Six Sigma as a key element of its performance improvement system.
+Defects per million opportunities is one of its measures.